sthompson33/google-homepage/README.md

 More time spent with understanding layouts.
 Spent alot of time trying different types with the nav links such as inline-blocks.
 This allowed me to resize certain elements like the apps link with the background image.

+After several more hours and several commits later, starting to get somewhat of a feel for layouts.
+Last commit on 12/16, I added more divs for better layout control instead of manually positioning elements.
+Feels cleaner and less hard coded.
+Progress!